HD60Hz/squad-lab1-store/README.md

 Result:
 > (env) Project $

-The "(env)" indicate that you are in the python virtual environment
-Now all installed packages will be local to the project
+The "(env)" indicate that you are in the python virtual environment Now all installed packages will be local to the project

-To desactivate your venv run command (from venv):
+To desactivate your virtual env run command :
 ```shell
 deactivate
 ```